Guidelines for iKAT 2024 Year 2

 Task Submissions

-Participants submit the output of their system on the specified “test” topics.
-A single participant may submit the output of multiple systems, up to a maximum of four runs.
-A sample run is provided below:
+Participants submit the output of their system on the specified "test" topics.
+A single participant can submit maximum of:

 {